 Homelessness CLP 2

-We welcomed these community partners to join us to talk about their work:
+We welcomed these community partners to talk about their work:

 Susan McLarty, Greenville Homeless Alliance